Onekone/balatro-vivian-joker/README.md

 Features Vivian as the rare Joker with ability to gain mult with scored spade cards instead of chips

-Rulings (and known issues):
+Rulings:
 * Conversion happens as a joker proc on played scored card, similarly to Wraithful Joker and Arrowhead
-* On proc, base chip value of a card (2-11) and chip values of edition (50 for foil) and enchantment (30 for bonus) are subtracted from hand score and that much mult is added instead
+* On proc, gain base value of the card, edition and enchanment chip bonuses as mult, and subtract that much from chips
-* Other effects, including Hiker, that grant chips do not interact with Vivian
+* Other effects that grant chips, like Hiker, do not interact with Vivian
-* Additional copies of Vivian (through Invisible joker, Showman, Blueprint, etc) do the same, potentially resulting in going into negative chips and actually draining your score.
-Doing so might bug out score display however
+* Chips drain does not stop at 0 and might cause chips to go into negatives (eg. from retriggers), draining your score, including putting itself score into negatives

-Additionally, there's also a deck that contains him as a starting joker
+Additionally, there's also a deck that contains him as a starting joker with a sticker that removes his sell value (can be still sold)